 Those who do not attend the workshops are welcome to follow our Sunnyvale Make-HERs through our blog posts.
-When each workshop is done, the complete lesson plan and supply list will be posted so you can try the project at home.
+Lesson plans and supply lists are posted for many of the workshops, so you can try the project at home.
 While some Make-HER projects require special materials (most of which are relatively inexpensive to purchase), other projects use common household items and art supplies.

 If you want to explore further, use the Library’s Discover & Go program for free and discounted passes to local museums.
 From the Marine Mammal Center to the Charles M. Schulz Museum (he created Snoopy!), the San Jose Tech to the Pacific Pinball Museum – there’s a world of discovery right here in the Bay Area.